moorthyrahul/Ascend_Huawei/README.md

    **Results**

-   Tested on one NPU, no difference in either loss or batch time
+   Tested on one NPU, no difference in either loss or batch time.
+We assume if multiple NPUs were available for distributed training, AllReduce parameter could make improvements in training time.

 ### Iterations per loop
 **Iteration_per_loop (train.py):** It is the number of iterations per training loop performed on the device side per sess.run() call.
 Training is performed according to the specified number of iterations per loop (iterations_per_loop) on the device side and then the result is returned to the host.
 This parameter can save unnecessary interactions between the host and device and reduce the training time consumption.